British patents listed by patent number

 11391901Relates to an enlarging camera adapted to correct distortion in negatives owing to their being out of the true plane when originally photographed.

-Carpentier, J.
+Carpentier, Jules

 11451902Describes a slide-rule actinometer using a tape or ribbon.